Welfare in Canada

-Total welfare incomes in Newfoundland and Labrador ranged from $11,383 for the single person considered employable to $29,296 for the couple with two children.
+Total annual welfare incomes in 2019 ranged from $11,386 for a single person considered employable to $29,533 for a couple with two children.

-On top of basic social assistance, households received additional social assistance benefits, as shown in the table.
+All four households received additional social assistance benefits.
 The single person with a disability received $1,800 ($150 per month) through the Personal Care Allowance paid by the Department of Health and Community Services to social assistance clients receiving supportive services.
 The other household types received $1,800 ($150 per month) through the Supplemental Shelter Benefit.
-As over 90 per cent of social assistance households living in St. John’s had rental costs that exceeded the basic benefit, it was assumed they automatically received the shelter supplement.
+As the vast majority of social assistance recipients living in St. John’s had rental costs that exceeded the basic benefit, it was assumed they automatically received the shelter supplement.

 Changes to welfare incomes

-Over the long term, welfare incomes for both household types with children have gradually increased, with marked rises in 2006 and in the period from 2015 to 2017.
-The rise in 2006 was the result of a five per cent increase to the Family Benefit rate, while the rise from 2015 to 2017 was largely the result of changes to federal child benefits.
+Welfare incomes for households with children have gradually increased over time, with increases in 2006 and again from 2015 to 2017, although values have decreased since then.
+The 2006 rise resulted from an increase to the Family Benefit rate.
+The rise in 2015 to 2017 was largely the result of changes to federal child benefits.

 Adequacy of welfare incomes

-The table below shows how welfare incomes in Newfoundland and Labrador for the four household types compared to three low income thresholds (after tax).
-Because LICO and MBM thresholds vary by community size, the threshold used is for St. John’s.
+The table below shows how welfare incomes for the four example household types compared to the three low-income thresholds (after tax).
+Because LICO and MBM thresholds vary by community size, the threshold used for each is for St. John’s.

 |Single person considered employable||Single person with a disability||Single parent, one child||Couple, two children|

 |Total welfare income||$11,386||$11,586||$23,578||$29,533|